Hi, I’m Vinicius Brasil, and I have been selling real estate here in Santa Clara for 20 years.

 A New Way of Thinking About Real Estate

 With all that experience, I gained a better understanding of not only homes and real estate by our economy and how it affects our local market.

 Rather than just being an expert on the process of selling a home, I see the role of a real estate agent as an advisor to my clients.
 Understanding their goals and objectives and how to best position them for success is key.
 And at times they may have been to advise them not to sell or buy.

 Although I am far from the most successful agent in the valley, I feel solid in my understanding of real estate and am confident that when a buyer or seller hires me, they will be pleased with the service and results I achieve.

 Building a Real Estate Legacy

 I turned 46 this year.
-I’m married, and have 3 kids.
-I now operate a team of agents and staff that allow me to continue to help and service my clients and still maintain a healthy life balance.
+I’m married and have 3 kids.
+I now operate with a small team of agents and staff that allows me to continue to help and service my clients and still maintain a healthy life balance.

-What excites me now is taking my business to the next level, our team is doing such great quality work, and providing a level of service that I am proud to put my name on.
+As always, I am excited to grow and take my business to the next level.
+Our team is doing such great quality work and providing a level of service that I am proud to put my name on.